 Warwickshire Wildlife Trust aims to protect and enhance wildlife, natural habitats and geology throughout Warwickshire, Coventry and Solihull, and to encourage a greater awareness, appreciation and participation in all aspects of nature conservation and the environment.

 We are the leading local conservation charity with over 23,000 members dedicated to supporting our vital work for nature conservation across the county.

-Managing Nature Reserves - with 65 nature reserves spanning 800 hectares across Warwickshire, a large portion of our role is the management of these havens for wildlife and people.
-Find out more about nature reserves in Warwickshire.
+Managing Nature Reserves - with over 65 nature reserves across Warwickshire, a large portion of our role is the management of these havens for wildlife and people.
+Find out more about our nature reserves.

-Educating people about nature - We provide educational activities to thousands of children every year as well as guided walks, talks and events for people of all ages.
+Educating - Our educational activities are delivered to thousands of children every year, as are guided walks, talks and events for people of all ages.

 Whitacre Heath is 44 hectares of pools, woodland and wet grassland.